Francesco-Sch/knowledge-spaces/README.md

 Different datasets should be added in the future.
 This issue keeps track of them: [#4](https://github.com/Francesco-Sch/knowledge-spaces/issues/4).

 ### Building the search function

-- API on backend server
-- Datasets and model are download to file system on startup

 ### Rendering the embeddings and search results